experimentech/Lilith-AI/docs/CONVERSATION_HISTORY_INTEGRATION.md

    - Resolve "it", "that", "they" using conversation history
    - Build on previous topics naturally

-All of the above can be done within the **BNN + Database** paradigm - no LLM needed!
+All of the above can be done within the **BioNN + Database** paradigm - no LLM needed!

 ## Files Changed